koom11/CVS-API-Examples/Readme.md

 ## Overview
 tl;dr: Some command line examples on how to use CVS API to programmatically create, modify, clone and delete CVS volumes.

 Longer: You need a shared POSIX filesystem in AWS or GCP?
-You need an fast and reliasble NFS or SMB/CIFS share?
+You need a fast and reliable NFS or SMB/CIFS share?
 CVS is the solution.
 Lets assume you have put your workload (e.g. a database) on a CVS NFS share, what next?
 Create instant snapshots of your data for backup and recovery or clone your database for dev/test.
 Of course you want to automate this.
-Here is example code on how to use the API.
+Here is sample code on how to use the API.

 ## What is Cloud Volume Services (CVS)?
 Basically it is a NAS (NFS/SMB) share for your workloads running in AWS and GCP.
 It can do instant, space efficient snapshots and clone your volume in a snap ;) For more info, head to https://cloud.netapp.com/cloud-volumes-service.

 ## API stuff
-Here is the offical link to the API documentation: https://docs.netapp.com/us-en/cloud_volumes/aws/reference_cloud_volume_apis.html The complete API documentation is here: https://app.swaggerhub.com/apis/NetApp-Cloud/c-vaa_s I recommend using the "API documentation" link from the CVS UI.
-It will guide you to version of API ducumentation your environment is using.
+* Here is the offical link to the API documentation: https://docs.netapp.com/us-en/cloud_volumes/aws/reference_cloud_volume_apis.html
+* The complete API documentation is here: https://app.swaggerhub.com/apis/NetApp-Cloud/c-vaa_s
+* I recommend using the "API documentation" link from the CVS UI.
+It will guide you to the API documentation that your environment is using.

 ## How to use?
 1. Obtain access to CVS.
 See https://cloud.netapp.com/cloud-volumes-service for details.